MiSTer-devel/MultiComp_MiSTer/README.md

 ### Storage Issues

 - If unable to access CP/M:
-- When using SD Controller, verify SD card is properly formatted
+- Verify Secondary SD card is properly formatted or an image is selected in the OSD
-- When using Image Controller, ensure .IMG file is in the correct directory (/media/fat/games/MultiComp)
 - Try toggling "Reset after Mount" option
+- Once either the secondary SD card is selected or the Image file is selected a complete MiSTer re-start is required to change the selection i.e. it can not be changed with a reset of the core.

 ### System Stability